 Sparketh Art Education Update | Shark Tank Season 13

-Some students struggle creatively, especially in a world where art isn’t a priority.
-Entrepreneurs Dwayne Walker and Time Samuel created an art education platform to help kids and teens express themselves.
-After pitching it on Shark Tank Season 13, what will the sharks think of this colorful idea?
+Some students struggle to find their creative spark, especially in a world where art isn’t a priority.
+Entrepreneurs Dwayne Walker and Tim Samuel designed the art education platform Sparketh to help kids and teens express themselves.
+After their Shark Tank Season 13 pitch, what will the sharks think of this colorful idea?
 Keep reading our Sparketh update to find out.

 Shark Tank Sparketh Update